isomerpages/moe-angmokiopri/_our-amkp-experience/The Staple: Sexuality Education.md

 external providers.&nbsp;</p>
 <p><strong>9.</strong> Parents who wish to opt their children out of the Sexuality
 Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also available here.
+This form will be communicated to parents at the start of the year and is also available <a href="https://form.gov.sg/6973259a7621e837ddaaa3aa" rel="noopener nofollow" target="_blank">here</a>.
 The completed opt-out form is to be submitted by 13 February 2026.</p>
 <p></p>
 <p><strong>10.</strong> Parents can contact the school at 64520794 or email
 to us at&nbsp;amkps@moe.edu.sg for a discussion or to seek clarification